tsandstr/ling380-final-project/sentences.md

 We can have multiple NPIs
 * He didn't want to go with anybody anywhere
-* They don't do anything anymore
+* They don't complete anything anymore
-* Won't they ever leave anybody alone?
+* Ashely hopes the church doesn't ever leave anybody alone
 * Please don't talk like that anyone ever again
-* Can't there be any peace and quiet anywhere?
+* Tim wondered why there isn't any peace and quiet anywhere
 * I wasn't ever going there anymore